shrey-gupta/Causal-Inference-using-Markov-Blanket/README.md

 SIDO did not require any pre-processing.

 ### 3.1.2 Markov blanket generation
-The following algorithms such as PC, TPDA, GS and IAMB can be used to generate Markov blankets.
+The following algorithms such as PC, TPDA, GS, and IAMB can be used to generate Markov blankets.
 We chose IAMB because it produces better results under the faithfulness condition.
-The correctness of IAMB is under the assumption of the faithfulness condition which is as follows:
+The correctness of IAMB is under the assumption of the faithfulness condition, which is as follows:

 1. The learning database D is an independent and identically distributed sample from